Terms of the scheme

 Note: Listed issuers are reminded to seek legal advice on the prospectus requirements of the Companies (Winding Up and Miscellaneous Provisions) Ordinance, particularly where participation in the scheme is not restricted to executives and employees.(3) the total number of securities which may be issued upon exercise of all options to be granted under the scheme, together with the percentage of the issued shares that it represents at the date of approval of the scheme;

-The listed issuer may seek approval by its shareholders in general meeting for "refreshing" the 10% limit under the scheme.
-However, the total number of securities which may be issued upon exercise of all options to be granted under all of the schemes of the listed issuer (or the subsidiary) under the limit as "refreshed" must not exceed 10% of the relevant class of securities in issue as at the date of approval of the limit.
+The listed issuer may seek approval by its shareholders in general meeting for "refreshing" the 10 per cent limit under the scheme.
+However, the total number of securities which may be issued upon exercise of all options to be granted under all of the schemes of the listed issuer (or the subsidiary) under the limit as "refreshed" must not exceed 10 per cent of the relevant class of securities in issue as at the date of approval of the limit.
 Options previously granted under the schemes (including those outstanding, cancelled, lapsed in accordance with the scheme or exercised options) will not be counted for the purpose of calculating the limit as "refreshed".
-The listed issuer must send a circular to its shareholders containing the information required under rule 17.02(2)(d) and the disclaimer required under rule 17.02(4).
+The listed issuer must send a circular to its shareholders containing the information required under rule 23.02(2)(d) and the disclaimer required under rule 23.02(4).

 Note: Details of the options granted, including options exercised or outstanding, under the scheme and (if applicable) options that become void or non-exercisable as a result of the termination must be disclosed in the circular to shareholders seeking approval of the first new scheme to be established after such termination.(17) transferability of options; and